Three roofers fixing roof tiles

 Remember to always use the clips approved by the tile manufacturer, as they will issue fixing specifications based on the test values of their particular clips.
 The consequences of not using the correct clips can mean a roof that does not comply with British Standards, is not guaranteed by the manufacturer or may not be covered by building insurance.
 Use of tile manufacturer tile clips also ensures that the clips used have the necessary quality and durability when exposed on a roof in the UK climate, which may not always be the case if clips from other sources are used.

-Online tools such as Wienerberger’s FIXSPEC allow users to input data about their project to calculate a free fixing specification based on the British Standard for Slating and Tiling requirements.
+Online tools such as wienerberger’s FIXSPEC allow users to input data about their project to calculate a free fixing specification based on the British Standard for Slating and Tiling requirements.

 What are the benefits of using dry fix systems?